Generalized Fourier coefficients of multiplicative functions: -trick

 with $h=f$ or $h = f - S_f(N;1,1)$ cannot be expected to hold in general.
 On the other hand, it turns out to be sufficient to ensure that $h$ is equidistributed in progressions to small moduli in order to resolve this problem.
 For arithmetic applications such as establishing a result of the form \eqref{eq:star}, this can be achieved with the help of the $W$-trick from \cite{GT-longprimeaps}.
 The basic idea is to decompose $f$ into a sum of functions that are equidistributed in progressions to small moduli.
 This is achieved by decomposing the range $\{1,\dots, N\}$ into subprogressions modulo a product $W(N)$ of small primes, which has the effect of fixing or eliminating the contribution from small primes on each of the subprogressions.

 For multiplicative functions some minor modifications are necessary.
-Our aim is to decompose the interval $\{1, \dots, N\}$ into subprogressions $r \Mod{q}$ in such a way that for small $q'$.
+Our aim is to decompose the interval $\{1, \dots, N\}$ into subprogressions $r \Mod{q}$ in such a way that

+for small $q'$ and $0 \leq r' < q$.
 Thus, $f$ should essentially have a constant average value when decomposing one of the given subprogressions into further subprogressions of small moduli $q'$.
 The example of the characteristic function of sums of two squares shows that we cannot in general choose $q$ to be a product of small primes (consider the case where $r \equiv 1 \Mod{2}$, $q'=2$ and $r+qr' \equiv 3 \Mod{4}$), but rather need to allow $q$ to be a product of small prime powers.
+Note further, that if $f$ is a function for which Shiu's bound on $S_f(N;q,r)$ is correct in the sense that